adarsh177/TransFunds/README.md

  - Matic - testnet blockchain
  - ReactJS - Frontend
  - Web3.js - to interact with SmartContracts
+ - AWS EC2 - hosted react app on it.

  **Run on your own local machine** <br>
 	      1. Clone this repository to your local machine.<br>